yoonsohchan/Note-CPP-Why-is-const-in-function-return-type-ignored/README.md

 # Why is "const" in function return type, which is fundamental type, ignored?

-- [**Because "const" applies to lvalue expressions only**.](https://en.cppreference.com/w/c/language/const.html) Function return type, which is a fundamental type, is non-reference function return type, and **non-reference function return type is prvalue**.
+- Because "const" applies to lvalue expressions only.

 >[_"const semantics apply to lvalue expressions only"_](https://en.cppreference.com/w/c/language/const.html)

+- Function return type, which is a fundamental type, is non-reference function return type, and non-reference function return type is prvalue.

 >_The following expressions are **prvalue** expressions:_
 >